-At SPS it is our curriculum intention that all children by the end of the EYFS meet the goal to 'Fall in Love with Learning'.
+At SPS it is our curriculum intention that all children by the end of the EYFS have fallen in love with learning.
 We believe that this will empower all children to succeed in their journey of education as they move on to Key Stage One and Two.